Cable Knitting – How to Knit Cables

 How to Knit Cables Video Tutorial:

-Sometimes, a video makes everything simpler!
-That’s why I created a video tutorial to guide you through knitting the C6F and C6B cables.
+Becuase a video makes everything simpler, I created a tutorial to guide you through knitting the C6F and C6B cables.
+The video is available on the Leelee Knits Youtube Channel, and you can also watch it below.
 Let me know what you think in the comments and if you’d like to see more cable knitting tutorials.